twilio-professional-services/flex-project-template/README.md

 - a pattern for calling serverless functions with retry handling
 - a pattern for serverless functions to also handle their own retries
 - utilities for common operations performed from flex (such as updating task attributes safely)
-- a foundation to aggregrate future work
+- a foundation to aggregate future work
 - a library of features and examples that can be used to demonstrate development patterns